luckyframework/dexter/README.md

   log_formatter: Dexter::Formatters::JsonLogFormatter.new
 )

-# We're using 'info' but you can do this for 'debug', 'warn', 'error' as well.
+# These examples use 'info' but you can use 'debug', 'warn', and 'error' as well.
+#
+# Logs timestamp, severity and {foo: "bar"} as JSON
+logger.info(foo: "bar")

+# Compatible with built-in Crystal logger for logging string messages
+#
-logger.info(foo: "bar") # Logs timestamp, severity and {foo: "bar"} as JSON logger.info("My message) # Logs timestamp, severity and {message: "My message"} as JSON
+# Logs timestamp, severity and {message: "My message"} as JSON
+logger.info("My message")

+# Or pass the severity in:
+logger.log(severity: Logger::Severity::DEBUG, foo: "bar")
 ```

 ## Contributing